toppk/pysandra/README.md

 Things that exist:

 * asyncio interface
-* basic DML query (all results are just bytes at the moment)
+* basic query support (with results into native python types)
+* basic DML support
 * basic DDL query
 * basic prepared statements
+* basic TLS support
 * ...
 * see protocol.md for more details

 Things that don't exist:

-* any authnetication support
-* any connection support other then localhost :)
+* any authentication support
 * sync support (version 2.0)
-* full error handling
-* results into native python types
+* paging, batch support
+* stable api
+* friendly api
+* connection to more then one cluster member
 * ...
 * why are you still reading this.